zhijun42/daily-progress/progress-new-study-format.md

 ## 2025年10月

+10.20 (周一)

+Reading the Redis cluster spec document

+- `MOVED` redirection shows that the specific key is being served at the other node, and then client should update its slot map and go straight to the new node next time (no ASKING needed). `ASK` redirection shows there's ongoing slot migration and the key asked isn't served on this node anymore and the client should talk to the migration destination node to do the operation.
+Notice that the next time the client makes a new query about the same slot, the query should still go to the source node first because we don't know if the migration is done, and the destination node during resharding will handle a query only if it comes with an `ASKING` command, which proves that the client had already tried talking to the source node.
+- Say we're migrating a slot from source node A to destination node B.
+  - All queries about existing keys are processed by node A.
+    - If the key still exists on node A, the operation will be handled.
+    - If the key doesn't exist on node A, the client will get an `ASK` redirection to have node B handle the query.
+  - All queries about new keys in node A will be prompted to talk to node B via an  `ASK` redirect, so that we won't be creating any new keys in node A and eventually we can finish migrating all keys in the slot to node B.
+  - If there're multiple keys and some keys are in node A while others are in node B, caught in the middle of migration), node B (not sure, perhaps node A) will get generate a `-TRYAGAIN` error.

 10.16 (周四)

 Last month, I learned how Redis inserts a new key-value pair of strings into the database.
 Today I learned how Valkey does that, and it's different from Redis because Valkey implemented a new internal structure `hashtable` in late 2024: